versioneye/ops_contrib/README.md

    - /mnt/mongodb:/data
 ```

-In the above configuration we use `/mnt/mongodb` on the host system to persiste the data
+In the above configuration we use `/mnt/mongodb` on the host system to persist the data
 for MongoDB.
 To create a dump get a shell on the running MongoDB container like this:

 ```